 WATER THE PLANTS

 At the beginning, give your plants a proper watering.
-Water will make the process easier for both them and you because they will be easier to remove and will be happier then you transplant them.
+Water will make the process easier for both them and you because they will be easier to remove and will be happier when you transplant them.

 ROCK